JianboHIT/eDoping/README.md

 The `eDoping` package is built on Python3, so please ensure that it is properly installed on your system.
-If the network is available, the most efficient way to install the eDoping package is via `pip` (or `pip3`):
+If the network is available, the most efficient way to install (or update) the eDoping package is via `pip` (or `pip3`):

 ```
-pip install eDoping
+pip install -U eDoping
 ```

 If you do not have internet access or are interested in the source code,